 - 3.2.1: Prior to the location of any new or expanded major public facility or public building or grounds, the proposed site and possible impacts shall be evaluated in accordance with the criteria specified below: - Provide opportunities at the time of site selection and planning for citizens and neighborhoods to express their viewpoints. - Opportunities shall be provided for adjacent property owners and neighborhoods to choose to participate in the review process. - The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors.
 Consider all alternatives, including not siting the facility. - The siting process shall avoid any detrimental effects on existing and planned development in the study area as well as consider the ancillary impacts associated with the particular facility. - 3.2.2: Master Plans shall ensure the facilities are focal points in neighborhoods and are designed in a compatible scale and integrated into neighborhoods to create a more walkable neighborhood with a greater sense of place.
-Master plans shall identify opportunities for collocation of community facilities and explore partnerships with private and non-profit organizations for community facilities and programs. - 3.2.3: Community facilities should be a focal point(s) in residential neighborhoods, and shall be designed in a scale that is compatible with the surrounding residential area and integrated into the residential neighborhoods to create a more walkable neighborhood with a greater sense of place. - 3.2.4: The County will coordinate the location of community facilities between agencies and departments to identify opportunities for collocation of facilities.
-In addition, the county will explore opportunities to partner with private and non-profit organizations during the planning and development of community facilities and programs. - 3.2.5: The County shall assist the Hillsborough County City-County Planning Commission in developing community plans for each planning area that are consistent with, and further the

-Goals, Objectives and Policies of the Comprehensive Plan.
-The community plans will be adopted as part of the Comprehensive Plan in the Livable Communities Section.
+Master plans shall identify opportunities for collocation of community facilities and explore partnerships with private and non-profit organizations for community facilities and programs. - 3.2.3: The County will coordinate the location of community facilities between agencies and departments to identify opportunities for collocation of facilities. - 3.2.4: The County shall assist the Hillsborough County City-County Planning Commission in developing community plans for each planning area that are consistent with, and further the Goals, Objectives and Policies of the Comprehensive Plan.
+The community plans will be adopted as part of the Comprehensive Plan in the Livable Communities Element.
 These community-specific policies will apply in guiding the development of the community.
-Additional policies regarding community planning and the adopted community plans can be found in the Livable Communities Section.
+Additional policies regarding community planning and the adopted community plans can be found in the Livable Communities Element.

-- 3.2.6: Continue to implement the North Dale Mabry Corridor Plan, adopted by the Board of County Commissioners on December 12, 1989.
+- 3.2.5: Continue to implement the North Dale Mabry Corridor Plan, adopted by the Board of County Commissioners on December 12, 1989.
 Within the North Dale Mabry Corridor Plan, office uses may be considered pursuant to the locational criteria.
-Commercial uses should be located within designated activity centers. - 3.2.7: Where conditions warrant, undertake adjacent neighborhood planning concurrently with roadway planning.
-Undertake planning for scenic corridors together with community or neighborhood planning where appropriate.
+Commercial uses should be located within designated activity centers. - 3.2.6: Look for opportunities to undertake adjacent community planning concurrently with roadway planning.
+Undertake planning for scenic corridors together with community planning where appropriate.